-Pumpkin is fabulous for its high vitamin A and beta carotene!
+BEAUTY FOOD BENEFITSPumpkin is fabulous for its high vitamin A and beta carotene!
 Vitamin A fights against free radicals which can damage our body and bring on wrinkles.
 Without enough vitamin A our skin can become dry, this pumpkin soup is a great way to boost your vitamin A content and maintain soft smooth skin whilst creating an easy meal all the family (especially kids) will love.

 PUMPKIN SOUP RECIPE

 YOU'LL NEED1 butternut pumpkin - peeled, chopped roughly. (set seeds aside for toasting later) 1 onion - roughly chopped Drizzle of oil to saute (eg coconut) 1/4 tspn cumin seeds 1/4 tspn coriander seeds water or 1 litre chicken stock 1 tblspn coconut 2 tblspn cashews (optional in case of allergies) ginger - few slices 1 clove garlic salt & pepper other veggies if on hand - roughly choppep - a stick of celery, a few slices red capsicum, a tomato, or carrot.

 - Fry onions to til soft.
 Add spices and fry for a minute to release aromatics.
 Add all other ingredients, bring to boil.
 Turn down to simmer for an hour.